Clair Patterson

-Clair Cameron Patterson (June 2, 1922 – December 5, 1995) was an American geochemist.
-Born in Mitchellville, Iowa, Patterson graduated from Grinnell College.
+Clair Cameron Patterson (born Claire Cameron Patterson Jr.; June 2, 1922 – December 5, 1995) was an American geochemist.
+Born in Des Moines and raised in nearby Mitchellville, Iowa, he graduated from Grinnell College.
 He later received his Ph.D. from the University of Chicago and spent his entire professional career at the California Institute of Technology (Caltech).

-In collaboration with George Tilton, Patterson developed the lead–lead dating method from the established procedures for uranium–lead dating.
-By using lead isotopic data from the Canyon Diablo meteorite, he calculated an age for the Earth of 4.55 billion years, a figure far more accurate than estimates existing at the time, and one that has remained largely unchallenged since 1956.
+In collaboration with George Tilton, Patterson developed the lead–lead dating method, adapting established procedures for uranium–lead dating.
+By using lead isotopic data from the Canyon Diablo meteorite, he calculated an age for the Earth of 4.55 billion years, a figure far more accurate than estimates existing at the time and one that has remained largely unchallenged since 1956.

 Patterson first encountered ubiquitous lead contamination in the late 1940s as a graduate student at the University of Chicago.
-Later, his work on this subject led to a total (US and worldwide) re-evaluation of the unregulated growth of concentrations of industrial lead in the atmosphere and in the human body.
-His activism about this problem proved seminal in the banning of "leaded gasoline", as well as "leaded solder" in food cans.
+Later, his work on this subject led to a major reevaluation in the United States and worldwide of the unregulated growth of industrial lead concentrations in the atmosphere and human body.
+His activism on this issue proved seminal in the banning of leaded gasoline and leaded solder in food cans.

 Early life

-Patterson was born in Mitchellville, Iowa.
-His father was a mail carrier, his mother was a member of the local school board.
-He had two siblings, a brother and a sister.
-From a young age he developed an intellectual curiosity and in 1939 he graduated high school at age 16.
-He then attended nearby Grinnell College, meeting his future wife, Lorna (Laurie) McCleary, there and graduating with a degree in chemistry in 1943.
-Both students attended graduate school at the University of Iowa, where he completed an M.A. in molecular spectroscopy and they married in 1944.
-Both were then employed on the Manhattan Project as civilians, first at the University of Chicago and then at Oak Ridge, Tennessee, where he specialized in mass spectrometry.
+Patterson was born in Des Moines and raised in Mitchellville, Iowa.
+His father was a mail carrier, and his mother served on the local school board.
+He had a brother and a sister.
+From a young age, he displayed intellectual curiosity.
+He graduated from high school in 1939 at the age of 16 and enrolled at nearby Grinnell College, where he studied chemistry and met his future wife, Lorna "Laurie" McCleary.
+He received a bachelor's degree in chemistry in 1943.

+Patterson and McCleary both attended graduate school at the University of Iowa, where he earned an M.A. in molecular spectroscopy and they married in 1944.
+They subsequently worked as civilian scientists on the Manhattan Project, first at the University of Chicago and later at Oak Ridge, Tennessee, where Patterson specialized in mass spectrometry.

-After World War II, the Pattersons returned to Chicago, where Laurie worked as an infrared spectroscopist and supported Patterson while he studied for his Ph.D. at the University of Chicago under Harrison Brown.
-While conducting experiments in an old laboratory, Patterson uncovered "the widespread presence of lead as a contaminant throughout the laboratory, including in his own hair."
-(This subject—the occurrence of lead broadly in the atmosphere and the environment—came to be a focus of study later in his career.
-His later work produced shocking results showing the ubiquitous presence of toxic lead in the broad environment.)
-After a postdoctoral year at Chicago, in 1952 Patterson moved with Brown to the California Institute of Technology (Caltech) in Pasadena, California, specifically to the (now) Division of Geological and Planetary Sciences, where they served as founding members of Caltech's new geochemistry program.
-He remained at Caltech for the rest of his life.
+After World War II, the Pattersons returned to Chicago, where Laurie worked as an infrared spectroscopist while Patterson pursued a Ph.D. under Harrison Brown at the University of Chicago.
+During his doctoral research, Patterson discovered that lead contamination was pervasive throughout his laboratory, even in his own hair.
+This finding sparked his long-term interest in environmental lead pollution and led to pioneering studies demonstrating the widespread presence of toxic lead in the atmosphere and the environment.

+Following a postdoctoral year at the University of Chicago, Patterson and Brown moved to the California Institute of Technology (Caltech) in Pasadena, California, in 1952 as founding members of Caltech's new geochemistry program, now part of the Division of Geological and Planetary Sciences.
+Patterson remained at Caltech for the rest of his life.
 He and Laurie had four children.